Fully probabilistic deep models for forward and inverse problems in parametric PDEs: Deep Probabilistic Models for Parametric PDEs

-where $p(\ubf)$ and $p(\fbf)$ are prior distributions over \gls*{FEM} coefficients and source/force input respectively, and $\beta$ is a trainable parameter in our model.
-More specifically, we choose deep probabilistic models of the form $p_\beta(\z | \ubf, \fbf) = \NPDF(\z; \mu_\beta(\ubf,\fbf), \Sigma_\beta(\ubf,\fbf))$, where $\mu_\beta$ and $\Sigma_\beta$ are parameterized by neural networks with parameter $\beta$.
-This model resembles the variational autoencoder (VAE) structure, however, we use a physics-informed model and formulate the parameter as the latent variable.
-The direct correspondence between latent variables and physical parameters enables us to have latent variables with clear physical interpretation.
-We also use a decoder-like distribution to {learn the conditional prior} of $\z$ given $\ubf$ which gives us flexibility to simulate $\z$ given a solution field $\ubf$ and forcing $\fbf$.
-To this end, we pose our variational approximation
+where $\bfSigma_{\r}$ is the covariance matrix indicating the desired accuracy of the discrete solution $\ubf$ expressed as the deviation of the residual from zero.
+Treating $\r$ as an observed vector and setting $\r = \mathbf{0}$ as in Sec.~\ref{sec:technical_background:wrm}, we aim to maximize its marginal likelihood $p(\r = \mathbf{0})$ by integrating out all other variables.
+We next choose a deep probabilistic model of the form $p_\beta(\z | \ubf, \fbf) = \NPDF(\z; \bmu_\beta(\ubf,\fbf), \bSigma_\beta(\ubf,\fbf))$, where $\bmu_\beta$ and $\bSigma_\beta$ are represented by neural networks with the set of parameters $\beta$ consisting of weights and biases.
+Our model resembles the variational autoencoder (VAE) structure; however, we use a physics-informed model and formulate the parameter as the latent vector~$\z$.
+The direct correspondence between latent variables and physical parameters enables us to have latent variables with a clear physical interpretation.

+We also use a decoder-like distribution to learn the conditional density $p_\beta(\z | \ubf, \fbf)$ which gives us the flexibility to obtain $\z$ given a solution field $\ubf$ and forcing $\fbf$.
+To this end, we pose the factorization